SkroxiousDM/2d12GameSystem/docs/02-cultures-backgrounds-and-roles.md

 ***

-Here is the Schemer Role rewritten in the 2d12 house style:

-***

 ## Interlocutor

 *You are a Schemer — someone who uses a quick tongue and a cunning mind to advance an agenda.*